 Anthony Abbate, AIA, NCARB, joined the faculty in 1996.
-He is Professor at the School of Architecture and Associate Provost for the Broward Campuses of FAU.
+He is Professor at the School of Architecture.
 He served as director of the Broward Community Design Collaborative from 2006 to 2011 and was the US Chair of the 3rd International Subtropical Cities Conference.
 He teaches Materials and Methods of Construction, Architectural Design, Subtropical Architecture, and Architectural Detail Generation.
 A native of Fort Lauderdale, Florida, he received a Master of Architecture from Washington University in St. Louis and a Bachelor of Science degree in Architecture from The Catholic University of America.

 His research examines historical and contemporary sustainable design and construction practices in the hot-humid climate zones of the tropics and subtropics at two scales: the macro/urban and the micro/detail.
 In connection with this line of inquiry, and in the context of the built environment of the contemporary city, the deeper unresolved tensions between globalization and regionalism are explored as they relate to local sense of place and regional sustainability.